AmwataPhilip/concept-learning-findS/README.md

-# principal-components-analysis
+# concept-learning-findS

 ## Author: Philip Amwata

 ### Project Description

-Machine Learning (Unsupervised Learning - Clustering).
+Machine Learning (Supervised Learning - Concept Learning).
-Dimensionality Reduction method - Principal Component Analysis.
+Dimensionality Reduction method - Classification.
-From a data set containing 64 pairs of values, program computes the covariance matrix and identifies 2 Principal Components.
-The program also computes the Eigenvalues and Eigenvectors associated with the Principal Components as well as the Total variance, showcasing the proportion as a percentage that the 2 Principal Components explain.
+Use example table to get the function used to compute the specified trace in order to affirm that the trace was indeed derived from the input table.

 ---